How to Choose a Planner: Which One is the Best for You?

-A lot of people are turning to planners for the first time this year, or looking to add something different into their planning routine, so I’ve compiled here a masterlist of all the planner supplies you could need to make 2021 not just a great year, but your best year – or at least, your most planned and productive year yet!
+A lot of people are turning to planners for the first time or looking to add something different into their planning routine, so I’ve compiled here a master list of all the planner supplies you could need to make this not just a great year, but your best year – or at least, your most planned and productive year yet!

 Why Use a Planner?